Physical Therapy—Graduate (PTGR)

 PTGR 552.
 Pain Science: Interactions of the Brain and Body.
 3 Units.

-Provides an organized framework to enhance understanding of the underpinnings behind the transition from acute to chronic pain states.
-Presents a comprehensive understanding of the differences between peripheral neurogenic, central, and somatic pain mechanisms.
-Provides a foundation to help with the clinical decision-making process in the management of patients with acute or chronic pain.
-Draws on research related to functional MRI and neurocognitive function to understand the relationships between the brain, personality disorders, and acute and chronic pain.
-Introduces concepts related to the management of peripheral neurogenic, central, and somatic pain disorders.
+Study of the transition from acute to chronic pain states.
+Distinguishes among peripheral neurogenic, central, and somatic pain mechanisms, and provides a foundation for the management of pain disorders through clinical decision-making.
+Utilizes functional MRI and neurocognitive function to recognize relationships among the brain, personality disorders, and acute and chronic pain.

 PTGR 553.
 Clinical Reasoning and Critical Thinking in Physical Therapy.
 3 Units.